YosysHQ/nextpnr/docs/faq.md

    need an open source toolchain, we suggest you use [Yosys](http://www.clifford.at/yosys/) and nextpnr.

- * If you are developing FPGA code in **Verilog** for a **Lattice iCE40** with Yosys and the **existing Arachne-PNR toolchain**, we suggest you start thinking about migrating to nextpnr.
+ * If you are developing FPGA code in **Verilog** for a **Lattice iCE40** with Yosys and the **existing arachne-pnr toolchain**, we suggest you start thinking about migrating to nextpnr.

- * If you are developing Verilog FPGA code targeted at the Lattice ECP5 and need an open source toolchain, you may consider the **extremely experimental** ECP5 support in Yosys and nextpnr
+ * If you are developing Verilog FPGA code targeted at the Lattice ECP5 and need an open source toolchain, you may consider the **extremely experimental** ECP5 support in Yosys and nextpnr.

  * If you are developing FPGA code in **VHDL** you will need to use either a version of [Yosys with Verific support](https://github.com/YosysHQ/yosys/tree/master/frontends/verific) or the vendor provided tools due